 - Covered when used with a hospital bed.

-- Bed enclosure (Vail, Posey, Pedicraft) - Including but not limited to the following code: E0316 and Hospital grade enclosed crib - Including but not limited to the following code: E0300
+- Enclosed beds - Including but not limited to the following code: E0316, Hospital grade enclosed crib - Including but not limited to the following code: E0300 and E1399 (Enclosed bed manufactured as a unit)

-- This type of bed is considered medically necessary and the least costly alternative in only the most extreme conditions, due in part to the restrictive nature of the bed and the confinement it entails..
-Based on advice from medical consultants, MHCP considers an enclosed bed medically necessary when the member is cognitively impaired and mobile if his/her unrestricted mobility has resulted in documented injuries sustained as a result of wandering unsupervised.
+- This type of bed is considered medically necessary and the least costly alternative in only the most extreme conditions, due in part to the restrictive nature of the bed and the confinement it entails.
+Based on advice from medical consultants, MHCP considers an enclosed bed medically necessary when the member is cognitively impaired and mobile if his/her unrestricted mobility demonstrates significant risk for serious injury, not just a possibility of injury.
 Even then it must be shown that other, less costly methods have been attempted and have failed to effectively treat the problem.
 Generally, such confinement is not medically necessary nor the least costly way of managing seizures or behaviors such as head banging, rocking, etc. Issues of sensory deprivation and the potential for overuse must also be addressed in this process.

 - Coverage will be considered for members who have documented evidence of unsafe mobility (climbing out of bed and moving around the home, not just standing at the side of the bed), including mobility that will put the member at risk for serious injury, not just a possibility of injury.